roadsnail/Pi-ve/README.md

 My Pi Zero W was a freeby when subscribing to the excellent Magpie magazine. https://raspberrypipress.imbmsubscriptions.com/the-magpi/

 A Zigbee USB dongle.
 I used the ubiquitous CC2531 board and programmed it with koenkk firmware.
-The picture above shows on of these modules with an antenna enclosed in a USB shell that I had in my parts bin.
+The picture above shows one of these modules with an antenna enclosed in a USB shell that I had in my parts bin.